 - 1. Master of Architecture

 - 2. Master of the Built Environment (Building Conservation)

 - 3. Master of Construction Management

 - 4. Master of Industrial Design

 - 5. Master of Landscape Planning

 - 6. Master of Project Management

 - 7. Master of Real Estate

 - 8. Master of Science (Industrial Design)

-- 9. Master of Science (Acoustics)

-- 10. Master of Urban Development and Design
+- 9. Master of Urban Development and Design

-- 11. Graduate Diploma in Housing and Neighbourhood Planning.
+10. Graduate Diploma in Housing and Neighbourhood Planning\.

-- 12. Graduate Diploma in Landscape Planning
+- 11. Graduate Diploma in Landscape Planning

-- 13. Graduate Diploma in Real Estate
+- 12. Graduate Diploma in Real Estate

-- 14. Graduate Diploma in Town Planning
+- 13. Graduate Diploma in Town Planning

-- 15. Graduate Diploma in Valuation
+- 14. Graduate Diploma in Valuation